resess/Mandoline/README.md

 <b>used-variables-to-slice-from</b> list of variables used at the statement specified by -sp.
 The list is "-" separated.
 Do not include the "$" in the variable name

-The slices are placed as a csv file in the output directory with the name `result_{mode}_{date}.csv`
+The slices are placed as a csv file in the output directory with the name `result_s_{date}.csv`

 Example:
 <pre>
-java -cp "Mandoline/target/mandoline-jar-with-dependencies.jar:Mandoline/target/lib/*" mandoline.slicer.Slicer -m m -a Dataset/1.anki/1.anki.apk -t outDir/trace.log -p $ANDROID_JARS -c FlowDroid/soot-infoflow-android/AndroidCallbacks.txt -o outDir/ -sd FlowDroid/soot-infoflow-summaries/summariesManual -tw FlowDroid/soot-infoflow/EasyTaintWrapperSource.txt -sp 450275 -sv r1-r2
+java -cp "Mandoline/target/mandoline-jar-with-dependencies.jar:Mandoline/target/lib/*" ca.ubc.ece.resess.slicer.dynamic.mandoline.Slicer -m s -a Dataset/1.anki/1.anki.apk -t outDir/trace.log -p $ANDROID_JARS -c FlowDroid/soot-infoflow-android/AndroidCallbacks.txt -o outDir/ -sd FlowDroid/soot-infoflow-summaries/summariesManual -tw FlowDroid/soot-infoflow/EasyTaintWrapperSource.txt -sp 450275 -sv r1-r2
 </pre>

-You can also run the script `scripts/run_app.sh*` to run all the steps.
-Just modify the first fiew lines: the environment variables, the output directory, full path to the APK, APK package name, and tool mode.
+You can also run the script `scripts/run_app.sh` to run all the steps.
+Just modify the first few lines: the environment variables, the output directory, full path to the APK, APK package name, and tool mode.
 Run the script for the project's base directory.

 ---